hibaalavi3/hibaalavi3/README.md

-- 👋 Hi, I’m @hibaalavi3
+- 👋 Hi, I’m Hiba Alavi

-- 👀 Interested in learning new things
-- 🌱 Currently learning python
-- 💞️ Looking to collaborate on teaching me more
+- Passionate mathematician and data storyteller.

-- 📫 How to reach me - hibaalavi3@gmail.com
+- Welcome to my Github!

+- Always learning, always growing.
+Connect with me and let's explore the endless possibilities together!

 <!---
 hibaalavi3/hibaalavi3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.